 There was a peregrine hanging on the wind.
 He hardly beat his wings.
 He hung just above the cliff edge.
 He moved to the left sometimes, or to the right, surveying the expanse of the Undercliff below.

 Suddenly a lone goose came in from the right, straight and level at half cliff height.
 The peregrine moved at once.
 Not a stoop though, more a matter of indignation at this outrageous intrusion into its airspace.
-It chased, not attacked – but the goose was on a mission and just kept going, and was soon gone.
+It chased, not attacked – but the goose was on a mission.
+It just kept going and was soon gone.
 The peregrine returned to its patrol.

 I was not the first to notice this.
 John Constable spent his honeymoon just beyond White Nothe at Osmington in the year 1816.
 He painted a number of views of Osmington Bay, and of Weymouth Bay beyond – the shore, the sea, the cliffs and the sky.
 In the most dramatic of these, the sky – which occupies three quarters of the canvas – rises like a vast tsunami about to crash down upon the tiny figures on the sunlit beach below.
 My favourite, though, is a view of the beach towards a low, grass-covered hill.
 Above it the clouds rise like billows of smoke, turning the modest English hill into an apparent volcano.